 In March 2018, Noah Grove joined his Team USA members in South Korea for the 2018 Winter Paralympics, where he made some assists and even a few goals.
 But most importantly, he helped his team bring home the Gold by defeating Canada in an exciting hard-won final.
 The mayor of Noah’s hometown of Frederick, MD and the Frederick County Executive proclaimed April 3rd Noah Grove Day!

-With a Gold medal already under his belt, Noah surely will have more incredible achievements in the years ahead, and CCF looks forward to following his adventures.
-For November 2018, CCF will be awarding Noah with the annual Hero Award at the 34th Annual Gala, extended to individuals that have shown exceptional promotion of children’s cancer awareness.
+In 2018, CCF awarded Noah with the annual Hero Award at the 34th Annual Gala, extended to individuals that have shown exceptional promotion of children’s cancer awareness.

 In June of 2021, Noah and his teammates won the World Para Ice Hockey Championships in Ostrava, guaranteeing a spot to defend the Gold in the 2022 Paralympic Games in Tokyo.